-Admission Criteria: Continued Stay Criteria: Discharge Criteria: All of the following criteria 1 - 7 must be met: All of the following criteria 1 - 5 must be met: Any one of the following: Criteria 1, 2, 3, 4, or 5; criteria #6 is recommended, but optional: The Member must be deemed eligible to receive HCBS using the HCBS Eligibility Assessment tool.
+Admission Criteria: Continued Stay Criteria: Discharge Criteria: All of the following criteria 1 - 7 must be met: All of the following criteria 1 - 5 must be met: Any one of the following: Criteria 1, 2, 3, 4, or 5; criteria #6 is The Member must be deemed eligible to receive HCBS using the HCBS Eligibility Assessment tool.
 Where the Member has been deemed eligible to receive services, a Level of Service Determination is made to ensure recommended HCBS are appropriate for meeting the Member's identified goals and appropriate HCBS Provider(s) are identified in a conflict-free manner.
 Upon receipt of notification from the HCBS Provider(s), up to 3 visits over 14 days is authorized for intake and evaluation.
 The BH Prior and/or Continuing Authorization Request Form is submitted by the HCBS Provider(s) for Prior Authorization and includes service scope, duration and frequency.
-The service request must support Member continues to meet admission criteria and an alternative service would not better serve the Member.
-Interventions are timely, need based as per the CMHA (Full Assessment), consistent with evidence based/best practice and provided by a designated HCBS Provider.
-One of the following is present: Member is making measurable progress towards a set of clearly defined goals; Or There is evidence that the service plan is modified to address the barriers in treatment progression; Or Continuation of services is necessary to maintain progress already achieved recommended, but optional: 1) Member no longer meets admission criteria and/or meets criteria for another more appropriate service, either more or less intensive.
-2) Member or parent/guardian withdraws consent for treatment.
-3) Member does not appear to be participating.
-4) Member's needs have changed and current services are not meeting these needs.
+The service request must support the Member's efforts to manage their condition(s) while establishing a purposeful life and sense of Membership in a broader community.
+The Member must be willing to receive home and community-based services.
+There is no alternative level of care or co-occurring service that would better address the Member's clinical needs.
+1) Member continues to meet admission criteria and an alternative service would not better serve the Member.
+2) Interventions are timely, need based as per the CMHA (Full Assessment), consistent with evidence based/best practice and provided by a designated HCBS Provider.
+3) One of the following is present: • Member is making measurable progress towards a set of clearly defined goals; Or • There is evidence that the service plan is modified to address the barriers in treatment progression; Or • Continuation of services is necessary to maintain progress already achieved and/or prevent deterioration 4) There is care coordination with physical and behavioral health Providers, State and other community agencies.
+5) Family/guardian/caregiver is participating in treatment where appropriate.
+6) In addition, determination of progress and modifications to goals/objectives are made by reviewing the BH HCBS Prior and/or Continuing Authorization Request Form and/ or with a telephonic review with the Provider recommended, but optional: Member no longer meets admission criteria and/or meets criteria for another more appropriate service, either more or less intensive.
+Member or parent/guardian withdraws consent for treatment.
+Member does not appear to be participating.
+Member's needs have changed and current services are not meeting these needs.
 Member's self-identified recovery goals would be better served with an alternate service and/or service level.
-As a component of the expected discharge, alternative services are being explored in collaboration with the Member, the Member's family Members (if applicable), Health Home, HCBS Provider and MCO. the Member's efforts to manage their condition(s) while establishing a purposeful life and sense of Membership in a broader community. and/or prevent deterioration 4) There is care coordination with physical and behavioral health Providers, State and other community agencies.
-5) Member's goals have been met.6) Member's support system is in agreement with the aftercare service plan 6) The Member must be willing to receive home and community- based services.
-Family/guardian/caregiver is participating in treatment where appropriate.
-7) There is no alternative level of care or co-occurring service that would better address the Member's clinical needs.
-6) In addition, determination of progress and modifications to goals/objectives are made by reviewing the BH HCBS Prior and/or Continuing Authorization Request Form and/ or with a telephonic review with the Provider
+As a component of the expected discharge, alternative services are being explored in collaboration with the Member, the Member's family Members (if applicable), Health Home, HCBS Provider and MCO.